 British trade with, and subsequent rule over, India for the two centuries before 1947 has ensured an enduring national appetite for spices.
-The town of Cheltenham used to be known as an Anglo-Indian paradise since so many "curry-eating colonels" used to retire there.
+The town of Cheltenham used to be known as an Anglo-Indian paradise because so many "curry-eating colonels" used to retire there.
 Immigration from Pakistan and Bangladesh in the mid-20th century led to a concentration of restaurants in Birmingham, Manchester, and London.
 Today you can also find South Indian, Nepalese, and Sri Lankan establishments.
 The exotic mix of herbs and spices gives Indian food its distinctive appeal.
-Typically, ginger, garlic, cilantro, cumin, cardamom, fenugreek and cayenne enhance fresh vegetables and meat (chicken or lamb), fish, or cheese (paneer).
+Typically, ginger, garlic, cilantro, cumin, cardamom, fenugreek, and cayenne enhance fresh vegetables and meat (chicken or lamb), fish, or cheese (paneer).
 Fresh cilantro is a common garnish.
-But it's the addition of chilis that makes things hot: feel free to ask advice when ordering.
+But it's the addition of chili that makes things hot: feel free to ask advice when ordering.

-Starters include lime pickle, mango chutney, and raita (diced cucumber in minty yogurt), all scooped up with pappadams (crispy, thin, fried tortilla-like disks made from chickpea flour).
+Starters include lime pickle, mango chutney, and raita (diced cucumber in minty yogurt), all scooped up with pappadams (crispy, thin, fried tortillalike disks made from chickpea flour).
 For the main course, there's plain or pilaf Basmati rice, naan bread from the tandoor, or chapatis (flat bread).
 Side dishes include onion or eggplant bhajis (spiced fritters), and sag aloo (potato with spinach).
 Try Indian beer, too.

 Literally meaning "bucket," a balti dish is a popular Birmingham invention dating to the 1970s.
 Different combinations of meat, spices, and vegetables are stir-fried and served at the table in a small wok with handles.
 Naan bread or chapatis are accompaniments.
 Mild to Medium.